Cy1603/Automation-Scripts/DNSTwister Web Launcher/Readme.md

-A simple scripts that reads the URLs in the domainList.csv and launch multiple DNSTwister chrome tabs which queries the said URLs.
+A simple python script that reads the URLs in the domainList.csv and launch multiple DNSTwister chrome tabs which queries the said URLs.

 How to use:
 1. Add URLs into domainList.csv